mjambon/dune-starter/README.md

    `cd MY-PROJECT && git init && git add .`
 4. Play around and make sure everything works.
 Try `make`, `make test`, `make clean`.
-5. Inspect all the files, replace all placeholders in ALL-CAPS or that start with `sample`.
+5. Inspect all the files, replace all placeholders.
+   Anything that starts with `sample` should be replaced.
+Additionally, some ALL-CAPS placeholders need to be replaced in the opam files.
    You can use `git grep sample .` to get the full list of files to modify.
 6. Rename any file that starts with `sample`.
 Other file names are standard.
 7. Consult the [jbuilder docs](https://jbuilder.readthedocs.io/) as
    needed.